Budapestby VisitCity Guides

 112 emergency number connects to English-speaking operators 24/7 across Budapest

-Medical Emergencies and Healthcare Access
+Medical Problems and Getting Healthcare

 Modern Duna Medical Center building exterior with glass facade and trees